horatiujeflea/articles/README.md

 # Articles

-This repository is a backup for Medium articles -  https://medium.com/@horatiujeflea
+This repository is a backup for Medium (and other) articles -  https://medium.com/@horatiujeflea